dsec-capital/zorro-fix/README.md

 The FXCM FIX client plugin implements the FXCM FIX 4.4. protocol, inlcuding their specific extensions as documented in the [FXCM FIX specification](https://apiwiki.fxcorporate.com/api/fix/docs/FXCM-FIX-BSI.pdf).
-Market data is pulled via [FXCM ForexConnect SDK](https://fxcodebase.com/wiki/index.php/Download).
+The [FXCM ForexConnect SDK](https://fxcodebase.com/wiki/index.php/Download) is used to fetch historical market data from FXCM.

 ### Supported Features